PDM4AR/exercises/docs/04-dynamicprogramming.md

 #### Expected outcome

+For both _Value_ and _Policy iterations_, you need to return the optimal `ValueFunc` and **one of the optimal `Policy`** for the given MDP.

+> **Note**: The optimal value function is unique, but the optimal policy is not.
+You can return any optimal policy that satisfies the Bellman optimality equation.

+To keep the format consistent, the value function and policy should be returned as _MxN_ matrices (numpy arrays) where each cell corresponds to the value of the state or the action to be taken in the state, respectively.
+The value function and policy of `CLIFF` cells will be excluded for evaluation.

 If your algorithm works, in the report you should find some results similar to this:

 ![image](img/ex04_example.png)

 On the left the Value function is visualized as a heatmap.
-On the right you can see the map with the original cells (grass, swamps, goal, start) and the corresponding optimal policy (arrows for movement actions, X for the ``ABANDON`` action).
+On the right you can see the map with the original cells and the corresponding optimal policy (arrows for movement actions, X for the ``ABANDON`` action).

 ### Test cases and performance criteria